Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 These kind of “problems” can be programmed in other, more suitable languages

 # In general
 Be aware that wrong/incorrect usage of LD will send your code down in a one way street of poor maintainability, poor readability and poor extendability.
-Try to compartmentalization your specific code as much as you can in smaller single task oriented solutions.
+Try to compartmentalize your code as much as you can in small, single task oriented solutions.

 All patterns are implemented for academical and self study purpose.
 Recommended IEC 61131-3 alternatives may apply.